 Since fetal alcohol syndrome covers a wide range of problems, there are many possible symptoms.
 The severity of these symptoms ranges from mild to severe, and can include:

 - a small head

-- a smooth ridge between the upper lip and nose, small eyes, a very thin upper lip, or other abnormal facial features
+- a smooth ridge between the upper lip and nose, small and wide-set eyes, a very thin upper lip, or other abnormal facial features

 - lack of focus